RyanTanYiWei/AmongUsJGraph/README.md

-# Connectivity Graph to understand Topological Steps within Among Us' Skeld Map
+# Topological Analysis in Among Us' Skeld Map

 ## 1 Comparison of Layouts